How to Cache in Mobile Hybrid IoT Networks?: Order-Optimal Cache Allocation Strategy in Mobile Hybrid IoT Networks

 \subsection{Problem Formulation}

-From Theorem 1, it is shown that maximizing the throughput--delay trade-off is equivalent to minimizing the term $\sum_{m=1}^{M} \frac{p_m}{\sqrt{A_m +B_m}}$ in (\ref{equa6}).
-From the caching constraints in (\ref{equa1}) and (\ref{equa01}), we formulate the following optimization problem:
+From Theorem \ref{tradeoff}, it can be shown that maximizing the throughput--delay trade-off is equivalent to maximizing the throughput $\lambda(n)$ for given delay $D(n)$.
+Thus, from the caching constraints in (\ref{equa1}) and (\ref{equa01}), we formulate the following optimization problem: